-OK, so, you're working on an amazing infographic piece slated to become the best thing out there since that Stuxnet video.
+OK, so, you're working in After Effects on an amazing infographic piece slated to become the best thing out there since that Stuxnet video.
 You've got your master comp with the audio bed in place, and have a series of precomps w/ audio & graphics sequenced and arranged together in your main composition.

 You're working away on your project, have everything in each precomp chapter timed out and synced properly with the audio, and then... your client wants to re-record the VO.
 Or add in some copy.
 Or needs an alternate language version.